LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-12-01-generalized-autoref-based-specialization.md

 Having too few `&` in the method call leads to strange errors (e.g. first and second priority switched).
 This is due to method resolution trying receiver types in an unintuitive order.
-For very detailed information about this, checkout [this beast of a StackOverflow post](https://stackoverflow.com/q/28519997/2408867) (one answer is mine).
+For very detailed information about this, checkout [this beast of a StackOverflow post](https://stackoverflow.com/q/28519997/2408867) (one of the answers is mine).

 With these adjustments, [our example now works as we wanted](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=b95c7db29d933627b11fecfbe26c86d4).
 By using autoderef instead of autoref, we can use as many specialization levels as we want.